 How to paint a large red poppy is a painting lesson to paint larger sized poppies than the ones I shared in another post.
 These will look beautiful on large canvas paintings, signs or even furniture.

-A video is included at the end of this post and shows you how to do the bud and seed pod as well.
-A pattern ebook is available for purchase if you wish.
+Another video is included at the end of this post and shows you how to do the bud and seed pod as well.
+A pattern ebook is available for purchase as noted above.

 Transfer the pattern

 Transfer the pattern to your surface if using one.
 For the main part of the poppy I used a 1″ flat brush but you can use a 3/4″ brush if that is what you have.